Breakfast With Narcissus

 Pooling their willpower, Ham and Dutch retract Coriander’s hand before it reaches the bowl.

-HAM: We got you apple cider.
+HAM: We got you apple cider, Mouse.

-In this part of the world, the real sun sank hours ago, but Cafe Arizona shares a timezone with its namesake.
-Just shy of 7PM local, the cafe is only now dressing itself for dinner, swapping the blue caftan of afternoon for an evening robe of gray and purple velvet lightly embellished with stars.
-Ribbons of pink light unfurl at the horizon, followed by more stars, thrown like confetti.
+In this part of the world the real sun sank hours ago, but Cafe Arizona shares a timezone with its namesake.
+Just shy of 7PM local, the cafe is only now dressing itself for dinner, swapping the blue caftan of afternoon for an evening robe of lavender velvet lightly embellished with stars.
+A pink feather boa unfurls on the horizon, followed by more stars heaped on like costume jewelry.
+Every sunset is a production at Cafe Arizona.

+When the virtual sky is choked with glitter, Coriander finishes their espresso, pulls on an ankle-length blue coat, and follows a red star to the EXIT for it is time to go to therapy.
 Darkness blankets the real outdoors.
-Despite this being a major city, there is no artificial light.
-Coriander has to dial up their light sensitivity to navigate the unpaved greenways.
-If the moon is out on this frigid November night, the brick buildings that flank the greenway are blocking every bit of its light.
-More than once, Coriander flinches at a shape made sinister by shadows.
+Despite this being a major city, there is no artificial light, so Coriander must dial up the light sensitivity on their oculars to navigate the unpaved greenways.
+If the moon is out on this frigid November night, the brick buildings that flank the greenway are blocking all of its light.
+More than once, they flinch at a shape made sinister by shadows.

 HAM: I know you’re scared of the dark, Mouse, but that’s a potted plant.